Manage exclusions for Microsoft Defender for Endpoint and Microsoft Defender Antivirus

 This article explains how these actions work, and describes the various types of exclusions that can be defined for Defender for Endpoint and Microsoft Defender Antivirus.

 Defining exclusions reduces the level of protection offered by Defender for Endpoint and Microsoft Defender Antivirus.
 Use exclusions as a last resort, and make sure to define only the exclusions that are necessary.
 Make sure to review your exclusions periodically, and remove the ones you no longer need.
-See Recommendations for defining exclusions and Common mistakes to avoid.
+See Important points about exclusions and Common mistakes to avoid.

 Submissions, suppressions, and exclusions